aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-uplink-configuration.md

             # Add all underlay downlinks of the switch as the downstream interfaces of the configured Link Tracking Group(s).
             enabled: <bool; default=False>

+            # Link Tracking Group Name.
+            # Group name should be any one of the groups defined under "groups".
+            group: <str>

           # Link Tracking Groups.
           # By default a single group named "LT_GROUP1" is defined with default values.